 Our solution for the client – emergency medical software

 First of all our team needed to catch up with the backlog.
 We were required to get on board the ongoing project as soon as possible and catch up with productivity.
 Our team suggested the onboarding process specifically applicable to the client’s situation that helped to avoid a delay in the development process and integrate into the existing client’s workflow.

 Second step – New structure

-We had to find a solution for improving Stability of the app.
-The most important thing was to develop a new structure which would provide much more stability and scalability for the app.
-Stability is the one of the most important factors in any type of HealthCare applications especially for a time-sensitive situation such as: stroke, trauma and myocardial infarction.
+We had to find a solution for improving the Stability of the app.
+The most important thing was to develop a new structure that would provide much more stability and scalability for the emergency medical alert software.
+Stability is one of the most important factors in any type of mobile app for medical emergencies especially for a time-sensitive situation such as stroke, trauma, and myocardial infarction.

-Secondly, Scalability is another factor, which we need to take care of with STEMI app because the app will have additional modules and support more medical centres.
+Secondly, Scalability is another factor, which we need to take care of with the STEMI emergency medical information app because the app will have additional modules and support more medical centers.
 That means that the app should support the modular system at the same time.

 The solution was to split up the separate parallel versions before the implementation of a new structure.
 Any changes related to the new structure didn’t have any reflection on the current version.
 One of the keys to the stability of the app is using best practices in the development process:

 - – Covering the code of Unit and End-to-End tests

 - -Automize routine processes using CI and more other.

 Developing new functionalities such as dashboard enhancements – special features that could help find an available doctor who will take care of the patient.
 For example, when paramedics have a patient with myocardial infarction it automatically sends notifications to the nearest clinics where an available doctor could take this request and prepare everything for a patient before the paramedics arrive with the patient to the clinic.
 Also, for increasing the auditory of this medical emergency app, a medical emergency app for iphone and a medical emergency app for android are advised.